 - Expansion to adjacent niches (UberEATS, etc) initially cash negative

 - And more

-Here we are getting to an interesting question.
-On the surface, Uber’s revenues are a mere percentage of the transaction fee of a ride.
-But the obvious question is how a ride plus a transaction fee (of 20-25%) is cheaper than a traditional taxi ride without transaction fees?
+Now we are getting to an interesting question.
+On the surface, Uber’s revenues are a mere percentage of the transaction fare of a ride (i.e. a share of the $20B in 2016).
+But the real question is how a ride plus a transaction fee (of 20-30%) is cheaper than a traditional taxi ride without transaction fees?

-Uber’s business model would obviously not work if the rides they provide would not be considerably cheaper than a taxi ride so that even with the addition of the Uber commission it still remains somewhat cheaper than the comparable taxi ride.
+Uber’s business model would not work if their rides were not considerably cheaper than a taxi ride such that even with the addition of the Uber commission it still remains somewhat cheaper than the comparable taxi ride.

 Where do these savings come from that enable Uber to be cheaper than taxis even when extracting value for themselves?
 That is the real question behind Uber’s revenues.
-Here are the answers.
-Be aware that differ somewhat for different countries and even within the same country, there are differences on state level and further on city/county level (welcome to the patchwork called taxi regulations).
+The answer is that the cost structures are different.
+Though there are differences by country and then even on state, city/municipality, here are some of the key aspects.

 Comparison to taxis

 - Most commonly, drivers utilise their own, existing cars

 - With this, Uber spends no capital costs on these assets, has no associated cost of capital and no ongoing depreciation charges